Visits policy/procedure to take effect from July 16 2021.

 The named person should inform the care home of the place of the visit – in the event of an outbreak occurring at the home, we would have to notify the place of the visit.
 The named person should check into the place of the visit by leaving details of all parties or by using the QR code in the place of the visit.

-You can order your own LFT tests from the Government website, which can be used prior to your visit starting, this means that you will not have to wait around.
-If Negative and your temperature is fine, then you can go straight into your visit.
+You can order your own LFT tests from the Government website, or pick up from your local chemist, which can be used prior to your visit starting – this means that you will not have to wait 30 minutes for your visit to be able to start.
+If Negative and your temperature is fine, then you can go straight into your visit following PPE guidelines.

 If you require the test to be completed at the home prior to your visit, then you must arrive at the home 30 minutes prior to the time of your visit start time.
 You will be asked to sit outside in your car, to wait for the result of the test to come through.